Iterative-Canvas/iterative-canvas/.context/ai-sdk/foundations/prompts.md

 const result = await generateText({
   model: __MODEL__,
   messages: [
-    { role: 'system', content: 'You help planning travel itineraries.' }, {
+    { role: "system", content: "You help planning travel itineraries." }, {
-      role: 'user',
+      role: "user",
       content:
-        'I am planning a trip to Berlin for 3 days.
-Please suggest the best tourist activities for me to do.', },
+        "I am planning a trip to Berlin for 3 days.
+Please suggest the best tourist activities for me to do.", },
   ],
-});
+})
 ```